Our Impact

 Cip 7

-Tarchon Energy is committed to having a favourable impact on the environment, and in addition to its carbon abatement goals, the project will maintain good relationships with all key stakeholders including the Royal Society for the Protection of Birds, English Nature, local nature conservancy groups, the local authority, the Department for Environment Food and Rural Affairs, the Environment Agency, Marine Management Organisation, and Crown Estate, as well as the corresponding stakeholders in Germany.
+The project will maintain good relationships with all key stakeholders including the Royal Society for the Protection of Birds, English Nature, local nature conservancy groups, the local authority, the Department for Environment Food and Rural Affairs, the Environment Agency, Marine Management Organisation, and Crown Estate, as well as the corresponding stakeholders in Germany.

 The project management team has experience running comprehensive stakeholder engagement processes during the development phase as well co-ordinating engagement with stakeholders during the EIA and with each statutory consultee.
 Tarchon Energy has retained WSP Global, one of the world's leading engineering and professional services firms, as its technical and environmental advisor, and will draw on the resources of specialised experts such as botanists and ornithologists as needed.